 Figaro was the city's factotum***.

-In other words, we went from 32 bytes to 33.
-Of course, we could pick a different character as our "marker"; as long as the encoder and decoder both use the same character and know the same rules, it'll work.
-We could find out what is the rarest character in written English, and use that, making the situation above extremely rare.
+This increased the size from 32 bytes to 35, so, ideally, we would instead pick a different character to use as our "marker".
+As long as the encoder and decoder both use the same character and know the same rules, it will work.
+We could find out what is the rarest character in written English, and always use that, making the situation above extremely rare.
 But we might want to use our compressor on other data types (not just English text), so ideally it would scan the source file, find out the rarest character in it, and use that as the special marker (and list it in the file header, so the decoder would know which character to look for).

-And the compression toggle was "on", those will be encoded as:
+And the compression toggle was already "on", those would be encoded as:

 If the compression toggle was "off", then it would be turned on by one asterisk, and the sequence would be encoded as:

-How does the decoder know that the second asterisk in that example is a character from the original text, and not another compression toggle marker?
+How does the decoder know that the asterisk inside the compressed block is a character from the original text, and not another compression toggle marker?
 Because the previous byte was a run length.
 Counting from a marker, odd bytes are run lengths and even bytes are characters from the original data.
-The length and character always appear as pairs, so an asterisk will only be considered as a compression toggle marker if it appears an even number of bytes after the previous toggle.
+The length and character always appear as pairs, so an asterisk can only be considered as a compression toggle marker if there is an even number of bytes between it and the previous marker.
 This means the decompressor will never confuse a "character" with a marker, even if they have the same byte value.
 It could, however, confuse a run length with a marker, as described below.

 We still have to deal with the case of a run length being identical to the value of our "special marker" byte.
-For example, if our marker was an asterisk, that has the ASCII byte value "42", then any sequence of 42 characters would cause an asterisk (i.e., a byte with the value 42) to be inserted in the compressed file.
-The decoder would have no way to distinguish this asterisk from a "real" marker, since both would be bytes with the value "42", and both could appear in the same positions in the file.
-To deal with this, the encoder needs to translate all run-length values (ex., using an indexed table), so that the run length of 42-character sequences is represented by another byte value (ex., zero).
-This means that although a byte can have 256 different values, our run length bytes can only use 255 different values, because one is reserved as our "special marker".
-This might seem like a small detail, but if we ignored it, some files created by our compressor would later be impossible to decompress.
+For example, if our marker was an asterisk, that has the ASCII byte value 42, then any sequence of 42 characters would cause an asterisk (i.e., a byte with the value 42) to be inserted in the compressed file.
+Later, the decoder would have no way to distinguish this asterisk from a "real" marker, since both would be bytes with the value 42, and both could appear in the same position relative to the previous marker.

-Let's look at what we've achieved so far: we started with an algorithm that looked promising, realised it was no good for text (most text files would double in size), isolated the problem (normal text rarely has more than two identical letters in a row), came up with a solution (the marker to divide the data in compressed and non-compressed blocks), and added two further optimisations (use the rarest possible marker, and optimise the way we store sequences of that marker, if they occur).
+Let's look at what we've achieved so far: we started with an algorithm that looked promising, realised it was no good for text (most text files would double in size), isolated the problem (normal text rarely has more than two identical letters in a row), came up with a solution (the marker to divide the data in compressed and non-compressed blocks), added a way to encode the marker itself when it appears in the source data, and added two extra optimisations (use the rarest character as the marker, and avoid needless compression toggles in the case of 2-character sequences).

 At this point I could include the source code of a simple generic RLE compressor and decompressor, but that's not really the point of this article.
 If you are interested in programming, the text above has enough information to get you started, and you can also find several open-source RLE compressors on the internet.